Last Updated on January 16, 2021 by Nazmin Sarker

-Mussels in white wine recipe are sold fresh the shells.
+Mussels in white wine cream sauce are sold fresh the shells.
 Buy them from a reliable fish market or gather them fresh only when in season in your particular area.
 (They could be toxic if eaten out of season.)

 To steam mussels, place them in a large pot in a small amount of boiling water.
 Tightly cover the pot and simmer over medium heat 5 to 10 minutes until all the shells open up.
 Discard any unopened shells.